diablordking/Flutter_PassVault/SECURITY.md

 ### Security Best Practices for Development

-NepPass developers adhere to the following security practices:
+PlaPass developers adhere to the following security practices:

 1. No hardcoded secrets or credentials in source code
 2. Regular security code reviews